tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 Nothing.

-But the putrid stench intensified, forcing me to pinch my nose and breathe from my mouth.
+But the putrid stench intensified, forcing me to breathe from my mouth.

 The basement was piled ceiling-high with junk—sweat socks, dirty sheets, food crusted to dinner plates—but nothing looked amiss.